CAWT 166 - Desktop Publishing - Adobe InDesign - Janet English

 - A College of the Canyons e-mail account

-IMPORTANT: Students must have access to a desktop or regular laptop computer with the latest version of Adobe InDesign, Adobe Photoshop, Adobe Illustrator, Adobe Acrobat DC, and Adobe Bridge installed.
+IMPORTANT: Students must have access to a desktop or regular laptop computer with the latest version of Adobe InDesign, Adobe Photoshop, Adobe Illustrator, Adobe Acrobat, and Adobe Bridge installed.
 The use of tablets or smartphones is not possible for completing the projects in this class.

 Types of Assessments